Mookilla Rajyathu: Plot

 The film starts by displaying an antic of Keshavan who is an inmate of the Kakkanad Mental Hospital.
 Two other inmates are Benny and Krishnankutty.
-By profession Benny is an artist, Krishnankutty is an auto-mechanic and Keshavan has retired from military service.
+By profession Benny is a painter, Krishnankutty is an auto-mechanic and Keshavan has retired from military service.
 The trio chance to come across a newspaper report that the Bollywood film star Amitabh Bachchan is visiting Ernakulam city for a film shooting, which is close to where they stay.
 They are soon joined by a new inmate Venu, who takes him to the mental hospital.
 Venu is a good singer but suffers from a compulsive obsession for music.
 All the four share a passion for Amitabh Bachchan.

 Driven by a desire to see Amitabh Bachchan the four manage to escape from the mental hospital that night by outsmarting the cell warden Ameen.
 They reach Ernakulam city in a bus but are disappointed to learn that Amitabh Bachchan had gone back after the film shooting which was a month ago and that they had in fact seen an old newspaper report.
 When they wake up the next morning, they find Venu missing.
 They go searching for him alone.
 Benny meets his former college mate and lover Leena in the city.
 Keshavan goes to a politician's rally and undresses in support of the Swadeshi movement, only to be saved by Benny.
 Krishnankutty drinks at a bar, but finds that he does not have money to pay for it, and is assaulted.
 Finally, they find Venu having found employment as a singer, and he is chased by Balan, his older brother and Ameen.
 They decide to live by finding suitable employments.
 They find shelter in a rented house owned by a young dance teacher, whom Leena mistakes as Benny's new lover.
 Benny becomes a painter, Krishnankutty a mechanic, and Keshavan a security guard.
 Leena's father is unwilling to give his daughter in marriage to Benny because of his insanity, and even unsuccessfully hires a goonda Bheem Singh to assault him.

 Two conmen Vasu and Abdullah who use the pseudonyms Sundaran Pillai and Gireesh Puri, are in the disguise of a TV serial producer and director, respectively.
 Their intention is to rob a bank near the house rented by the four by making a tunnel through their house while they are busy.
 They hire the four under the pretext of their TV serial and send them to learn various skills like martial arts, rock climbing, tree climbing and break dance among other things.
 They manage to keep them away from the house during daytime while the excavation is going on under the supervision of another gang member Bruno.

 However, a police officer is tracking their activities.
 In the end, their vicious scheme is busted up by the police officer, assisted by the four who wake up to the reality.
 The bank robbers end up in police custody.